Clayton Moore: Later life and death

 In 1964 Clayton moved to Golden Valley, Minnesota with his wife and daughter to be closer to his wife's family in Minneapolis.
 He obtained a Minnesota real estate license, established Ranger Realty, and helped to develop the area that is now north of Interstate 394 near the Louisiana Avenue exit.
-During that time he once came upon the scene of a crime and untied a grocery store manager shortly after the store had been robbed, apparently quipping, "You have just been rescued by the Lone Ranger."
+During that time, he once came upon the scene of a crime and untied a grocery store manager shortly after the store had been robbed, apparently quipping: "You have just been rescued by the Lone Ranger."

-Clayton Moore died on December 28, 1999, in a West Hills, California, hospital after suffering a heart attack at his home in nearby Calabasas.
-He was survived by his fourth wife, Clarita Moore (née Petrone), and an adopted daughter, Dawn Angela Moore.
+Clayton Moore died on December 28, 1999 at the age of 85 in a West Hills, California, hospital after suffering a heart attack at his home in nearby Calabasas.
+He was survived by his fourth wife Clarita Moore (née Petrone) and an adopted daughter, Dawn Angela Moore.
 Clayton Moore is buried at Forest Lawn Memorial Park in Glendale.